fred-juma/Certified-Jenkins-Administrator/Lab 01 - Create and edit a simple pipeline with parallel stages/README.md

-# Lab: Create and edit a simple pipeline with parallel stages
+# Lab: Create and edit a simple pipeline with parallel stages to build, test and deploy a simple-java-maven-app

 ## Objectives of the lab:
 + Create and run a Pipeline in a feature branch.